canonical/debcraft/README.md

 ## Basic usage

-Debcraft's build configuration is stored in a project file called `debcraft.yaml`.
+Debcraft stores its build configuration in a project file called `debcraft.yaml`.
 It tells Debcraft how to build the upstream source, fill metadata, and package generated files in binary deb files.